 Once your baby gets used to sleeping with blackout curtains, you might wonder how to travel without them.
 That’s what makes the Sleepout Curtain a favorite for so many families!

-The Sleepout Curtain is portable, so you can hang it in your baby’s nursery and easily take it with you when you travel.
+The Sleepout Curtain is one of the best portable blackout curtains, so you can hang it in your baby’s nursery and easily take it with you when you travel.

 What I love about the Sleepout Curtain is that you can install it horizontally or vertically, and it’s modular so it can adjust to fit smaller windows.